tejasri14/Question_Answer_GPT-2_vs_BERT/README.md

 3. Larger batch size of 512 and larger context window of 1024 tokens were used.
 4. Layer normalisation was moved to input of each sub-block and an additional layer normalisation was added after final self-attention block.
 5. At initialisation, the weight of residual layers was scaled by 1/√N, where N was the number of residual layers.
-6. GPT-2 improved the then existing state-of-the-art for 7 out of 8 language modelling datasets in zero shot setting.
-7. GPT-2 showed that training on larger dataset and having more parameters improved the capability of language model to understand tasks
-8. The paper stated that with increase in the capacity of the model, the performance increased in log-linear fashion.

 # Datasets